Pr0xximity999/Quartz/content/Personal-projects/Arch linux/Neovim.md

 Works as expected.

 ## Similar word highlighter
-Other ides have this functionality where if you select a piece of text, or a variable, that similar words/variables light up. [interestingwords.nvim](xiyaowong/transparent.nvim) achieves the same.
+Other IDEs have this functionality where if you select a piece of text, or a variable, that similar words/variables light up. [interestingwords.nvim](xiyaowong/transparent.nvim) achieves the same.